neri/pngss/README.md

 * Pure Rust Implementation
 * Support for `no_std`
 * It generally provides sufficient functionality for most applications, but some features are not supported.
+* The detailed specifications are subject to change as it is still under development.

 ### MSRV